PChadx/readme/README.md

 Quick steps:
 1. add bot to group
 2. make bot admin
-3. set logs by going in private message with the bot
+3. set logs by going in private message with the bot ( no need for this anymore , defaults to HEXterminator Actions grup id)

 Nice to have in the future:
 `!setRHgroup` - command that will make the group known to the bot as a RH one. will only be possible to set